100% Satisfaction Guarantee

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 The name Dixon originated among the descendants of the ancient Pictish clans.
 It is derived from son of Dick which is a derivative of the personal name Richard.

 During the Middle Ages, there was no basic set of rules and scribes wrote according to sound.
 The correct spelling of Scottish names were further compromised after many haphazard translations from Gaelic to English and back.
 Spelling variations of the name Dixon include Dixon, Dickson, Dixoun, Dikson, Dyxson, Dyckson, Dicksoun, Dicson and many more.

 This web page shows only a small excerpt of our Dixon research.
-Another 441 words (32 lines of text) covering the years 1307, 1471, 1479, 1702, 1695, 1583 and 1663 are included under the topic Early Dixon History in all our PDF Extended History products.
+Another 441 words (32 lines of text) covering the years 1307, 1471, 1479, 1702, 1695, 1583, 1663, 1630, 1666, 1797 and are included under the topic Early Dixon History in all our PDF Extended History products.

 More information is included under the topic Early Dixon Notables in all our PDF Extended History products.

 Some of the Dixon family moved to Ireland, but this topic is not covered in this excerpt.
-Another 147 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 189 words (14 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Scots left their country by the thousands to travel to Australia and North America.
 Desperate for freedom and an opportunity to fend for themselves, many paid huge fees and suffered under terrible conditions on long voyages.
 Still, for those who made the trip, freedom and opportunity awaited.
 In North America, many fought their old English oppressors in the American War of Independence.
 In recent years, Scottish heritage has been an increasingly important topic, as clan societies and other organizations have renewed people's interest in their history.
 An examination of passenger and immigration lists shows many early settlers bearing the name of Dixon: